What’s the secret way to increase average order value? Don’t approach customers like a salesperson — treat them like your friend.

 During the COVID-19 pandemic, many businesses had to pivot and go virtual to keep up with quarantine regulations.
 Companies that typically conducted business in person had to modify their services for the digital space.

 Some businesses — like custom furniture and design company Interior Define — found this move allowed them to not only maintain sales but also boost them.
-When the company extended their Guideshop storefront services to the online marketplace, their AOV increased by 40%.
+When the company extended their Guideshop storefront services to the online marketplace, their average order value increased by 40%.

-Ready to build a winning UGC strategy, have a better grasp on your AOV, and smash your marketing goals?
-Connect with us here.
+To really increase average order value and win over customers, you need to master UGC best practices.
+Ready to build a winning UGC strategy, have a better grasp on your average order value and smash your marketing goals?